avantifellows/plio-backend/docs/CACHING.md

 ### Current cached data
 We have only implemented caching for models with a high number of GET requests.
 The following resources have been cached:
 1. #### Plio
-    - Plio cache is created (if not exists) when there is a GET for a plio instance.
+    - Plio cache is created when there is a retrieve request for a plio instance.
-    - Plio cache is created or updated when there is a PUT/PATCH/DELETE request for a plio instance.
+    - Plio cache is re-created when there is a create, update or delete request for a plio instance.
-    - Plio cache is deleted when there is a PUT/PATCH/DELETE request for any of the following related instances for a plio instance:
+    - Plio cache is deleted when there is a create, update or delete request for any of the following related instances for a plio instance:
         - Video
         - Item
         - Question